by Mariam Qureshi

 This shows how the three major powers are significant to Sri Lanka, which finds itself in a balancing dilemma when it shifts towards one at the expense of its relationship with the other.
 Sri Lanka has deep ethnic, religious and historical ties with India.
 For India, Sri Lanka remains a key state for its rather poorly-executed “Neighborhood First” policy of maintaining influence in its periphery.
 Until the beginning of the Rajapaksas rule, Sri Lanka relied on India for security and economic needs.
 Now, it sees China as an alternative to its Indian dependency, which has placed the India-Sri Lanka relationship at odds.

 India sought to match China’s big purse by partnering with Japan to invest in the East Container Terminal (ECT) of Sri Lanka’s Colombo Port in 2019.
-In 2021, the project was cancelled by the Sri Lankan Government.
-Though the West Container Terminal (WCT) was offered as an alternative, the move was seen to favour China’s strong foot in the Colombo Port.
+In 2021, the project was canceled by the Sri Lankan Government.
+Though the West Container Terminal (WCT) was offered as an alternative, the move was seen to favor China’s strong foot in the Colombo Port.
 India decided to invest in the West Terminal together with the U.S., which agitated China.

 Colombo Port City highlights the vital significance of Sri Lanka, despite being a small island state but also signifies the predicament small states face when unable to fully balance between major powers.
 Sri Lanka now needs to rebalance its relationship with the major powers and focus on economic development at home if it wishes to bring long-term stability to the vulnerable political and economic climate.
 However, the balancing act between India and China and the U.S. is unlikely to be straightforward for the incoming President Anura Kumara Dissanayake.